Will COVID-19 be a festival buzzkill in 2021? Denton organizers say no

 “Panavision has supported us for a long time, and we’ve been talking to them, and they’ve told us they are going to support us next year at the same level,” Butler said.

 Eaddy said the Denton Black Film Festival Institute has ongoing conversations about fundraising, and he expects to deliver a full roster of films, virtual spoken word and art offerings.
-The festival won't offer the major concerts that filled Winspear Hall in the Murchison Performing Arts Center on the University of North Texas campus.
+The festival won’t offer the major concerts that filled the University of North Texas’ Winspear Hall.

-"We were able to offer our conference to people who had paid for the storytelling festival in the spring for free, but we had a lot of people donate that money to (the Tejas Storytelling Association, which presents the state festival in Denton each year).
-That really helped us to have so many people not ask for their money back."